PlasticPack/FreeSweeper/README.md

 Free Open Source Minesweeper

 ## Parameters
+* In Main:
+  * the height of the board
-In the Main class: the height and width of the board, along with the number of mines on the board.
+  * the width of the board
+  * the number of mines on the board

+* In Grid:
+  * the size of each square in pixels

 ## Controls
 * Left Click to Reveal Tile